 The Ministry entered into transactions with other Crown-related entities on non-commercial terms for the sale of inventories.
-Sales totalled \$301,271 (2020: \$46,123) and were sold at an average discount of 48% (2020: 52%) of market price.
+Sales totalled \$301,271 (2022: \$46,123) and were sold at an average discount of 48% (2022: 52%) of market price.
 No amounts were outstanding at balance date.

-The Ministry purchased internal audit services totalling \$26,564 (2020: \$nil) from Accountants Limited, an accounting firm of which the Chief Executive's spouse is a Partner.
-The services were procured without going through a tender process and the contracted hourly rates of the internal audit staff are at a significant discount compared to other recent internal audit service contracts the Ministry has entered into.
-There is a payable of \$14,412 outstanding as at 30 June 2021 (2020: \$nil).
+The Ministry purchased internal audit services totalling \$26,564 (2022: \$nil) from Accountants Limited, an accounting firm where the Chief Executive's spouse is a partner.
+The services were procured without going through a tender process, and the contracted hourly rates of the internal audit staff are at a significant discount compared to other recent internal audit service contracts the Ministry has entered into.
+There is a payable of \$14,412 outstanding as at 30 June 2023 (2022: \$nil).

-Key management personnel compensation^{58,59}
+Key management personnel compensation^{59,60}

-2020 2021

 Leadership team, including the Chief Executive

-\$1,042,502 Remuneration \$1,061,352
+Remuneration \$1,061,352

-6.5 Full-time equivalent staff 6.5
+Full-time equivalent staff 6.5

+Remuneration

-57 Where a memorandum account has a significant surplus or deficit balance, we encourage government departments to disclose the actions they are taking to address that balance
+58 Where a memorandum account has a significant surplus or deficit balance, we encourage government departments to disclose the actions they are taking to address that balance.

-58 PBE IPSAS 20.4 defines key management personnel as all directors or members of the governing body of the entity; and other persons having the authority and responsibility for planning, directing, and controlling the activities of the reporting entity.
-Where they meet this requirement, key management personnel include: i) where there is a member of the governing body of a whole-of-government entity who has the authority and responsibility for planning, directing and controlling the activities of the reporting entity, that member; ii) key advisors of that member; and iii) the senior management group of the reporting entity.
-For a government department, we would expect the compensation of the Chief Executive, and members of the senior management team, or equivalent body, to be included in the key management personnel disclosures.
+59 PBE IPSAS 20.4 defines key management personnel as all directors or members of the governing body of the entity and other persons having the authority and responsibility for planning, directing, and controlling the activities of the reporting entity.
+Where they meet this requirement, key management personnel include: i) where there is a member of the governing body of a whole-of-government entity who has the authority and responsibility for planning, directing, and controlling the activities of the reporting entity, that member; ii) key advisors of that member; and iii) the senior management group of the reporting entity.
+For a government department, we expect the compensation of the chief executive and members of the senior management team, or equivalent body, to be included in the key management personnel disclosures.
 There might also be other individuals who meet the key management personnel definition in PBE IPSAS 20 Related Party Disclosures.
-Departments will need to consider their specific facts and circumstances in determining the individuals that will be included in the key management personnel compensation disclosures.
+Departments will need to consider their specific facts and circumstances in determining the individuals who will be included in the key management personnel compensation disclosures.